pyvista/pyvistaqt/README.rst

 installation and usage details for the core package which is used alongside this package.

-For the installation and usage to the `pyvista_qt documentation <http://qtdocs.pyvista.org/>`_ the usage of this module.
+For the installation and usage to the `pyvistaqt documentation <http://qtdocs.pyvista.org/>`_ the usage of this module.

 For general questions about the project, its applications, or about software usage, please create an issue in the `pyvista/pyvista-support`_ repository